-How to Get Kids Outside: 12 Tips to Raise Children Who Love Nature
+How to Get Kids Outside: Favorite Habit Forming Tips

-Whenever I’m asked about why or how to get kids outside daily, my go to response is always this: make it a habit and you’ll start to crave it.
+Whenever I’m asked about why or how to get kids outside daily, my go to response is always this: set an attainable, quantifiable goal.

-Instead of setting a goal to go outside more, set a quantifiable goal of getting outside five days a week for a morning walk.
+Instead of setting a goal to simply spend more time outside, set a quantifiable goal of getting outside five days a week for a morning walk.
 Making it specific will give you more accountability.
 The more you do it, the more you’ll crave it, and the more benefits you’ll receive.

 Set Screen Timers

 Technology is addicting, and it can often pass the hours without awareness.

 If you’re wondering how to get kids outside and off their devices, start setting an internal screen timer so the device shuts off on its own (without you being the bad guy!)
 Then, when kids are seeking something else to do or play, they’ll be more inclined to head outdoors.